NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 ## Summary

 This project plan explicitly encourages the iterative nature of research as a series of questions and answers that gradually refine your hypotheses.
 We have assigned you to pods based on your broad research interests (neuroscience, computer vision, natural language processing or reinforcement learning).
-Each pod will split into two groups alphabetically.
-First sort yourselves by the first letter of your name.
-The first half of the students are in group 1, the second in group 2.
+Each pod will split into two groups alphabetically, with the goal of making well-balanced groups.
+If the split is not well-balanced (for example, all the coding experts in one group), then move one or two people around.

-Once you're in groups, you will start brainstorming and via searching the literature for interesting papers, with the goal of forming a project question.
+Once you're in groups, you will start brainstorming and searching the literature for interesting papers, with the goal of forming a project question.
 For the rest of week 1 you will look for an appropriate dataset to answer your question, and try to process that dataset into a format that is good for modeling.
 Week 1 day 4 (W1D4) is entirely dedicated to projects.

 In the second week you will experiment with different types of deep neural networks to try to answer your question.
 By W3D2, you will be able to write a short abstract about your project, which may or may not include results, but it should at least include a testable hypothesis.
 For the rest of the week, you will focus on getting evidence for/against your hypothesis.

-Finally, on the last day of the course (W3D5), you will meet with other groups and tell them the story of your project.
+Finally, on the last day of the course (W3D5), you will meet with other groups in your pod and megapod (organized by the lead TAs), and tell them the story of your project.
 This is a low-key presentation that may include some of the plots you made along the way, but it is not meant as a real research presentation with high “production values”.
 See some of the [examples](https://compneuro.neuromatch.io/projects/docs/project_2020_highlights.html) from the comp-neuro course last year to get a sense of what the presentation should look like.

+## Submission Links

+- W3D2 Abstract Submission [Airtable Link](https://airtable.com/shr0ozNAhXq6K1p8o)
+- W3D5 Project Submission [Airtable Link](https://airtable.com/shrvoz2N9UulAVqqU)

 ## Project templates

 [Project templates](https://deeplearning.neuromatch.io/projects/docs/projects_overview.html) are research ideas developed by the NMA team or by the project TAs which contain code and slides with background and questions.
 Project templates can be used in a variety of ways.
 * For starters, you can use the project templates just to get familiarized with some neural network applications.
 They can provide keywords for you to use in your literature search, or python libraries you can reuse to answer your own questions.
-* You may start with a project template, use it in the first week and then in the second week diverge from it as your group develops their own new idea or question to test.
+* You should use the project templates extensively if you are new to deep learning and/or you don’t have a lot of research experience.
+You may start with a project template, use it in the first week and then in the second week diverge from it as your group develops their own new idea or question to test.
 * Templates have a natural flow of questions, but don’t hesitate to skip or completely change some of these.
 They are meant to be used very flexibly!

 ## Project TAs

 Project TAs are your friendly topic experts to consult with on all issues related to your project.
 They can help with brainstorming, literature searches and coding.
-You will have one-hour meetings with an assigned project TAs starting Tuesday and continuing every 2-3 days until the end of the school.
+You will have meetings with them approximately every two days.
 During this time, they will help you refine your question and hypothesis into something that can be answered with deep learning.
 Sometimes they may miss a meeting or arrive late (busy schedules, lots of meetings!).
 In those cases, please stop what you were doing to have the meeting, and then resume your work when the project TA leaves.

 Sometimes the project TAs might need to schedule meetings slightly earlier or later.
 Please try to be flexible, they are doing a lot of "virtual footwork" to make sure all the groups have enough support during projects.
 We also encourage you to reach out to them for extra meetings whenever you need them, and to post questions on discord in the #topic channels.

-All project TAs have time set aside specifically to answer discord questions and to provide additional meetings when necessary.
+## Project Mentors

+Project mentors are more senior figures in the field, typically senior postdocs, professors, or industry researchers.
+Each project group will have a mentor to help them refine their hypotheses and navigate the scientific process.
+They won't be around as often as the TAs, but they are another source of guidance and perspective.

 ## Week 1: Getting started

 Depending on your time slot, you may or may not have project time on the first day of the course.
 Regardless of whether your first project meeting is day 1 or day 2, spend your first session doing the following:

-* Split into groups alphabetically, as described above.
+* Split into groups alphabetically.
+First sort yourselves by the first letter of your name.
+The first half of the students are in group 1, the second in group 2.
+If the split is not well-balanced, move one or two people around.
 * Introductions (30 min = 2 min/student): say a few things about yourself, then about your research area or research interests.
 What are you really curious about, that you might explore in your NMA project?
 * Listen carefully as others talk about their interests.
 * Individual reading time (30 min): browse the projects booklet which includes this guide (skim the entire thing) + 16 project templates with slides and code + docs with further ideas and datasets
-* Brainstorming (60 min): do you have an idea or a rough direction?
-Bring it out to the group.
 * Now brainstorm within your group (60 min).
 Definitely choose a topic and start thinking about concrete questions if you can.
 Make sure the topic you choose is well suited for answering the broad range of questions you are interested in.
 Try to come up with one or a few topics of interest, either by yourselves or directly from the booklet (i.e. project templates).

 Tips: